yangshun/tech-interview-handbook/contents/study-and-practice.md

 ---
 id: study-and-practice
-title: Practical tips
+title: Study and practice
-description: Mastery of Computer Science fundamentals, identifying question patterns, practicing good coding style is the key to improving in coding interviews
+description: Mastery of Computer Science fundamentals, identifying question patterns, practicing good coding style is the key to improving in coding interviews.
 keywords:
   [
     algorithm,